History of Drew Brees in Timeline

 August 7, 2009: Death of Mina Brees

-In 2009, Drew Brees' mother, Mina Ruth, passed away.
+In 2009, Drew Brees' mother, Mina Ruth Akins, passed away.
+She was an attorney.

 The Saints advanced to their first NFC Championship Game since their 2009 Super Bowl winning season.

-February 7, 2010: Super Bowl XLIV Victory
+February 7, 2010: Won Super Bowl XLIV

 On February 7, 2010, the Saints defeated the Indianapolis Colts 31-17 in Super Bowl XLIV.
 Drew Brees tied a Super Bowl record with 32 pass completions and won the Super Bowl Most Valuable Player Award.
 He threw for 288 yards and two touchdowns.
 It was the first league championship in Saints franchise history.

-February 14, 2010: Bacchus XLII
+February 14, 2010: Bacchus XLII for the 2010 parade

-March 30, 2010: Spokesperson for AdvoCare International
+March 30, 2010: Becomes Spokesperson for AdvoCare

 April 2010: Madden NFL 11 Cover Athlete

-In April 2010, Drew Brees was voted by fans as the cover athlete of EA Sports Madden NFL 11 video game.
+In April 2010, Drew Brees was voted by fans as the cover athlete of the EA Sports Madden NFL 11 video game.

 June 2010: Appointment to President's Council